ryanlederhose/Overhead-Crane-Real-Time-Location-System/README.md

 ![alt text](https://assets-global.website-files.com/612f4c781c90a5752d371287/63760fd861d895221d8a1243_Creator%20One%20kit-p-1080.webp)

-# Documentation
-'RTLS Documentation.pdf' provides a full description and layout of the prototype.
-The 'Resources' folder provides all necessary schematics, etc.

 # File Description
 * Documentation contains all necessary documents for the prototype
 * Embedded STM32 contains code intended to run on the STM32 microcontroller